The singularity category and duality for complete intersection groups: Central reduction

 It is essentially due to the work of Felix-Halperin-Thomas \cite{FHT} that this finiteness condition gives good control over the structure of the homology.

-\begin{lemma} \cite[9.10]{pzci} Let $X$ be a Gorenstein gci space, then $H_*(\Omega X)$ is left and right Noetherian and it is finitely generated over a central polynomial subalgebra. \qqed \end{lemma}
+\begin{lemma} \cite[9.10]{pzci} Let $X$ be a Gorenstein gci space, then $H_*(\Omega X)$ is left and right Noetherian and it is finitely generated over a central polynomial subalgebra. \end{lemma}

 Since $X=BG_p$ is automatically Gorenstein, the first assumption is absolutely harmless.
 We will proceed on the assumption that $X=BG_p$ is a gci space.
-If $G$ is $p$-perfect, by Levi's Dichotomy Theorem \cite{LeviDichotomy}, $\HOBG$ otherwise has at least semi-exponential growth, so it will be much harder to make progress.
-In any case there are many gci examples to study.
-We will name the generators of the polynomial subring as follows.
+If $G$ is $p$-perfect, by Levi's Dichotomy Theorem \cite{LeviDichotomy}, $\HOBG$ otherwise has at least semi-exponential growth, and in that case it is hard to even understand what it means for a module to be finitely generated.

+We will assume the growth is polynomial and name the generators of the polynomial subring as follows.